-A student may, subject to the approval of the financial aid director, be reinstated for Title IV after failing to make SAP if the student meets the following minimum criteria:
+Subject to the evaluation and record review by the financial aid director, Title IV will be reinstated after failing to make SAP if the student meets the following minimum criteria:

-- The student has successfully completed at least one semester on academic probation. - A recalculated grade point average indicates that the student now has a cumulative GPA of 3.0 (2.0 for BSBA, JDET, or LLM students) or higher; and - It is possible for the student to complete the program in 150% of the published length.
+- a.
+The student has successfully completed at least one term on academic probation. - b.
+A recalculated grade point average indicates that the student now has a cumulative GPA of 3.0 (2.0 for BSBA, JDET or LLM students) or higher; and - c.
+It is possible for the student to complete the program in 150% of the published length.